hnuzhy/CV_DL_Gather/pose_estimation/readme.md

 * **CrowdPose (CVPR2019)**

 CrowdPose is a new benchmark for efficient pose estimation ubder crowded scenes.
 It has collected `20K` (train:val:test = `5:1:4`) images from the former three popular datasets (MPII, COCO and AIC) with balanced *CrowdIndex*, and re-annotated them with `14` joints (the same as AIC but with different order).
 For more information, please see [details](https://github.com/hnuzhy/CV_DL_Gather/blob/master/pose_estimation/readme_details.md#1-pubilc-datasets-and-challenges).

-* **PoseTrack (Challenge 2018)**

-PoseTrack is a large-scale benchmark for human pose estimation and articulated tracking in video.
-It provides a publicly available training and validation set as well as an evaluation server for benchmarking on a held-out test set.
-For keypoints, it claims `17` joints of many frames are manually annotated.
-However, two joints (left_ear and right_ear) are actually not labeled.
-Besides, the official website shows it has`>1356` video sequences, `>46K` annotated video frames, and `>276K` body pose annotations.
-We can use those labeled frames to build a still frame based pose estimation task.
-For more information, please see [details](https://github.com/hnuzhy/CV_DL_Gather/blob/master/pose_estimation/readme_details.md#1-pubilc-datasets-and-challenges).

-* **AGORA (CVPR2021)**

-The authors of AGORA have found that there is a domain gap between current datasets and common scenes containing people.
-To obtain ground-truth 3D pose, current datasets limit the complexity of clothing, environmental conditions, number of subjects, and occlusion.
-Thus, they bulit this synthetic dataset with high realism and highly accurate ground truth.
-It totally contains `14,413` and `1,071` images for train-set and validation-set, correspondingly.
-AGORA can be used both for 2D and 3D pose estimation tasks.
-For more information, please see [details](https://github.com/hnuzhy/CV_DL_Gather/blob/master/pose_estimation/readme_details.md#1-pubilc-datasets-and-challenges).

 ```
 ### CrowdPose
 joint_vis: { 1: "visible", 2: "occlude", 3: "invisible"}